mmerkes/sudoku_solvers/README.md

         // Was a valid number found?
         found = false;
         // Keep trying new values until either the limit
-        // was reached or a valid integer was found while(!found && value <= limit) {
+        // was reached or a valid value was found while(!found && value <= limit) {
-          // If a valid integer is found, marked found to true,
+          // If a valid value is found, mark found true,
           // set the position to the value, and move to the
           // next position
           if(this.checkValue(board, column, row, value)) {